 -Short features (800–1,200 words).
 We prefer stories that are broader than a specific campaign--we are looking primarily for reporting or commentary on important developments or questions of strategy within movements.
 For this feature, we are more likely to run independent reporting than field reports from organizers involved in a particular campaign.

 -Short accounts (400-500 words) of an organizing victory (legislative, labor, electoral, anti-corporate, etc.) overlooked by the national mainstream press.

 In our culture section, we publish 800-to-1,200-word book, film, music and TV reviews, and a 1,200-word backpage essay that comments upon or finds humor in some dimension of contemporary life.
-We usually review books that are less than two months old.
+We usually review books that are forthcoming.